 Reduce your company’s carbon footprint

-You can also use a Carbon Footprint Calculator, which is free for small businesses.
+You can also use the EPA's Carbon Footprint Calculator, which is free for small businesses.

 Carbon footprint calculators take all aspects of your business into account, including: